fauu/gomicsv/README.md

 ## Installation

-Download the latest release package from the [Releases] page and extract it to the location where you want to keep the program files (e.g., `/opt/gomicsv`).
+Download the latest release package from the [Releases] page (Linux only) and extract it to the location where you want to keep the program files (e.g., `/opt/gomicsv`).

-Or build it from the source:
+Or build it from the source (see below).

 [Releases]: https://github.com/fauu/gomicsv/releases